ashley-yihui-lee/us-taiwan-trade/README.md

 - **taiwan-us-trade.csv**: Cleaned dataframe.
 - **data diary.ipynb**: Notes on the coding process.
 - **index.html**: Code for the live website [US-Taiwan Trade](https://ashley-yihui-lee.github.io/us-taiwan-trade/), displaying an auto-updating line chart of Taiwan-US trade.

+-

+Here are the things I did in this project
+1. Scraping
+Scrapes the Taiwan’s International Trade Administration website for the latest Taiwan-U.S. trade data.
+Identifies and downloads the relevant Excel file.

+2. Cleaning the Data
+Removes unnecessary rows and columns from the dataset.
+Handles missing or improperly formatted data.
+Converts Taiwanese year format (ROC) to the Gregorian calendar.
+Maps month names to standard English abbreviations.
+Filters and organizes the data for the year 2023 onward.

+3. Export to CSV
+Outputs the cleaned and processed dataset as taiwan-us-trade.csv.

+4. Auto-Update
+Automates the data scraping and processing workflow using GitHub Actions.